 One advantage to this type of job is the hours, which are much more predictable than hospital work.
-The job is varied; sports medicine nurses work with different age groups and can incorporate much of the general knowledge learned from their formal nursing education, in addition to training received from a physician.
+The job is varied; sports medicine nurses work with different age groups and can incorporate much of the general knowledge learned from formal nursing education and career training, in addition to training received from a physician.
 One downside is that most of the patients are in a hurry to get well.
 They’re anxious to get back to their sports, and they want to get back now, which means you must be firm in advising them against rushing the healing process.

 The NP profession was listed as having a mean salary of $95,000 in 2013, however in the sports medicine or ortho setting this figure may be higher.
 Average salary for orthopedic NP’s was just north of $100,000 in 2019 based on ZipRecruiter’s data with a median salary of $113,500, according to Salary.com.

 Education and Training

 Due to the competition and limited demand for nurses in the sports medicine field, an advanced nursing degree, such as a Master’s in Nurse Practitioning is usually required.
 Experience as an orthopedic nurse practitioner would help further.
 Some physicians are more open to working with nurse practitioners or other types of APRN’s and train them specifically for a particular role.
 It’s more common now to see APRN’s working with orthopedic surgeons.